Kausheel/User_Management/README.md

-This whole module is in PUBLIC DOMAIN, so you can do whatever you want with it.
+This whole module is in PUBLIC DOMAIN, so you can do whatever you want with it as there are no license restrictions.

 Authentication
 =====================

-A PHP class giving you all the necessary functions for authentication.
+A PHP class giving you all the necessary functions for authenticating and managing users.

 API Summary: